getlocalci/local-ci/README.md

 Local CI requires a [license](https://getlocalci.com/buy/) for $70 per month.

-But you'll get a free 2-day preview first, no sign-up or credit card needed.
+But first you'll get a free 2-day preview, no sign-up or credit card needed.

 ## Requirements